jletourneau/jquery-twitter-ticker/README.md

 # jQuery Twitter Ticker

+## **Note** — Deprecated API

+Unfortunately, Twitter has deprecated and disabled its version 1.0 API, which this plugin uses to fetch public feeds.
+The new API requires clients to sign in with OAuth, which this plugin does not handle.
+This project will be left up at GitHub for forking or future development, but at this time it is not able to render Twitter feeds.

 ## Use case

 A crude version of this plugin was first developed to provide a (nearly)